 James P. Conn.
-Mr. Conn is a member of the Fund's Audit, Nominating and ad hoc Proxy Voting Committees and serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
-He is Chairman of the Audit Committee and has been designated as the Fund's Audit Committee Financial Expert.
-Mr. Conn was a senior business executive of Transamerica Corp., an insurance holding company, for much of his career including service as Chief Investment Officer.
+Mr. Conn is the Chairman of the Fund's Audit committee and a member of the Fund's Nominating and ad hoc Proxy Voting Committees.
+He has been designated as the Fund's Audit Committee Financial Expert.
+He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
+He was a senior business executive of Transamerica Corp., an insurance holding company, for much of his career including service as Chief Investment Officer.
 Mr. Conn has been a director of several public companies in banking and other industries, and was lead director and/or chair of various committees.
 He received his Bachelor's degree in Business Administration from Santa Clara University.